Jomppa69/FullStackOpen/README.md

-My assignments for the Full Stack Open course
+My tasks for the Full Stack Open course